 About the Program

-The Master's in Athletic Training is a 63-unit program comprising two six-week summer terms and four traditional 15-week semesters.
-The first cohort begins summer 2015 and graduates at the end of the spring 2017 semester.
+The master’s in athletic training is a 63-unit program comprising two six-week summer terms and four traditional 15-week semesters.

 Through academic coursework and hands-on clinical experiences integrated with a Christian worldview, students learn how to provide immediate and follow-up care to patients while under the direct supervision of a preceptor.
 Students observe, learn from, interact with, and are supervised by a variety of health care personnel and members of the public, which may include physicians, nurses, physical therapists, patients, athletes, coaches, and parents.

 Students enrolled in this program complete coursework in the areas of acute care and emergency management of injuries, orthopedic assessment, therapeutic modalities and exercise, biomechanics, pharmacology and medical conditions, strength and conditioning, health care administration, psychological and spiritual aspects of injury and illness, and research methodology.

 A Day in the Life of an MSAT Student

 A typical day in the life of a student in this program begins with morning classes with his/her cohort.
 After completing the first summer session of foundational courses, the afternoons and evenings in the fall, spring, and second summer include clinical experiences with health care professionals in a variety of settings that provide opportunities to apply the classroom content to real patients.